tescher/bounty-board/README.md

 $ yarn dev
 ```
 Which will install packages and run the application on port 3000.
 The `package.json` file in the respective repo gives a full list of commands.
-### Configure local `.env` file

-The react application looks for an environment variables file named `.env.local` on starting.
-You can copy the `.env.qa` file for most of the variables.
-You will need to add the `MONGODB_URI` and `DISCORD_BOUNTY_BOARD_WEBHOOK` as covered below.
 ### Setup MongoDB

 Connection to MongoDB is handled through the Mongoose DRM.
 You can either connect to a hosted instance of MongoDB, or run a local development copy.

-If running locally, your `.env.local` will contain something like:
+If running locally, your `.env.local` should contain something like:
 ```
 MONGODB_URI=mongodb://localhost:27017/bountyboard
 ```